11308 views

 The three Masks turned to the stage of the Theater.

-The most economical way to get to the archaeological site of Ostia Antica from Rome is by public transport.
-Since Ostia is part of the metropolis of Rome, a city ticket is enough for the trip, costing 1.5 euros and valid for 100 minutes.
+Public transport is the most economical way to get to the archaeological site of Ostia Antica from Rome.
+Since Ostia is part of the metropolis, a 1.5-euro city ticket is enough for the trip, which is valid for 100 minutes.

 First, you must get to Pyramide metro station (blue line B).
-Then Get to Porta San Paolo and take the first train of the line Roma-Lido di Ostia, stopping at Ostia Antica.
+Then get to Porta San Paolo and take the first train on the Roma-Lido di Ostia line, stopping at Ostia Antica.
 Trains leave every 20 minutes, and travel time is about 30 minutes.

 Author: Kate Zusmann